 When you come across the term in sci-fi and fantasy, “prophecies” almost exclusively refer to foretellings of future events.

-The message itself originates from a god-like entity and they’re talked about as if they’re unchangeable and requiring fulfillment.
-They usually rely heavily on the themes of fate and destiny.
+The message itself originates from a god-like entity, and it’s talked about as if it’s unchangeable and requiring fulfillment.
+These messages usually rely heavily on the themes of fate and destiny.

 That’s it.
 The definition stops there.
-However, there are many different types of prophecies.
-More than you might think.
+However, there are many different types of prophecies—probably more than you might think.

 What does it really mean to be a prophet of God?